 Reduced Psychological Friction

 Progress bars encourage form completion.
-The most common use of visual progress trackers are when conducting an online purchase since those are often broken into a multiple step process.
+The most common use of visual progress trackers is when conducting an online purchase since those are often broken into a multiple-step process.
 It answers the questions the user may have during completion: